Gklimo/strava/README.md

 ## DATA PIPELINE

 ### Data Extraction
 The project uses the Strava API to source data on athletic activities and athlete profiles.
-Utilizing access tokens, it performs incremental extraction based on the `activity_date`, ensuring that each data pull is efficient and up-to-date.
+Utilizing access tokens, it performs incremental extraction based on the latest between `last_activity_date` from athletes table and dagster partition date, ensuring that each data pull is efficient and up-to-date.

 ### Change Data Capture with Airbyte
 We utilize Airbyte's Change Data Capture (CDC) capabilities to monitor and record changes in our PostgreSQL database.
 This data is then streamed into our Snowflake data warehouse, allowing for real-time data updates and minimizing the load on our source database.